Khawaja Najmul Hassan: Early life and education

-He got his education from Cathedral School and Government College, Lahore.
+He got his education from Cathedral School, Lahore, Government Islamia College, Civil Lines, Lahore and Government College, Lahore, Pakistan.

 Career

 Khawaja Najmul Hassan joined Pakistan Television Corporation (PTV) in 1974.
 At that time, Aslam Azhar was the managing director of PTV, Lahore Centre.
 Khawaja's college friend Shoaib Hashmi introduced him to Aslam Azhar.

 Later in his career, Khawaja Najmul Hassan served as the Director Programs and then General Manager of PTV Lahore Centre in 2003.